Hygraph logo

-From Hygraph to Basehub
+From Hygraph to BaseHub

 Key pain points

-Seriously, who uses GraphQL anymore?
-The whole thing feels like homework.
-Beginners get hit with a learning curve, and simple projects often end up feeling more complex than they need to be.
-The UI can slow to a crawl once your dataset grows, especially if you’re juggling dozens of fields or multiple locales.
-While the localization tools work, the experience can get messy with 10+ languages, and suddenly your dashboard looks like a spreadsheet that lost a fight.
+GraphQL-only is the core trade-off.
+If your team hasn't worked with GraphQL, expect a ramp-up period, and simple projects can end up feeling more complex than they need to be.
+The UI slows down once your dataset grows, especially with dozens of fields or multiple locales.
+Localization works, but past ten languages the interface starts to feel like a spreadsheet that lost a fight.

-Integrations are also tricky.
-Everything runs through GraphQL, which leads to your entire stack still living in REST-land.
-In that case, expect extra dev time to bridge the gap.
-If you’re not sure whether Hygraph is the right fit or you’re stuck halfway up the learning curve, reach out.
-We can help you figure out the cleanest path forward.
+If you're unsure whether Hygraph is the right fit, or you're stuck halfway up the learning curve, reach out.
+We can help you map the cleanest path forward.

 You have to really love GraphQL